 - Students must be in good academic standing with a minimum 3.00 GPA (cannot be on academic probation).

 - Students can only be funded no more than two times in one academic year.

 - CSUN employees are not eligible, except TAs and GAs.

 - California residency is not a requirement.

-- Students must first apply for Student Travel & Academic Research (STAR) funding from the Office of Associated Students (AS).
+- Students presenting at a conference must first apply for Student Travel & Academic Research (STAR) funding from the Office of Associated Students (AS).
 Examples of covered expenditures include conference registration fees, airfare, hotel and ground transportation.
-Students must submit requests for STAR funding at least one month in advance.
+Students must submit requests for STAR funding at least one month in advance to be eligible.
 Note: Retroactive funding is not permitted so be sure to apply for funding as soon as possible.
 For information on how to apply, see the Associated Students Travel and Academic Funding section below.

 To apply for funding from Graduate Studies, complete the Graduate Student Travel Funding application.